Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts: Discrete Impact Integration

 We examine our model's predictions on the scenario described in Figure \ref{fig:box}, where a box impacts a wall (at point B) while sliding along flat ground (at point A).
 Simultaneous resolution with \citet{Anitescu97} predicted that the box came to rest, while sequential resolution predicts that A continues sliding and B lifts off.
 As in the previous examples, our model reproduces both behaviors, as well as convex combinations of them (Figure \ref{fig:box_evolution}).
 Additionally, some sequences allow A to slide even faster, while others allow B to slide instead of lifting or sticking.

-\subsection{RAMone}
+\subsubsection{RAMone}

-In this example, we examine a footfall event on a considerably more complex walking robot: a 5-link model of RAMone, the parameters of which are described in detail in \citet{Remy2017}.
+In this example, we examine a footstep of a more complex 5-link bipedal robot, RAMone, originally considered by \citet{Remy2017}.
 As shown in Figure \ref{fig:ramone}, much like the compass gait example, \citet{Anitescu97} always predicts that the leading foot sticks, while the trailing foot can stick, slide, or lift.
 Our model reproduces the same results, as well as ones where the final contact velocities are scaled down.

-\subsection{Disk Stacking}
+\subsubsection{Disk Stacking}

 In this example, we demonstrate our ability to generate non-unique results in a multi-object scenario motivated by manipulation: stacking disks.
 A tower of 3 discs (Figure \ref{fig:stack}) is created by dropping a disk on two others, which rest on the ground.
 The only prediction for this 5-contact collision offered by \citet{Anitescu97} is the entire tower coming to rest.
 While we cannot be sure that the numerical results cover all possible outputs of our model, we are able to generate various outcomes in which the tower falls apart.
 Figure \ref{fig:stack_side_evolution} shows how the post-impact normal velocities compare in the left and right sides of the tower.
 The top ball always maintains contact with at least one of the left or right balls, and one of those balls always stays on the ground.
 The contacts that are maintained may slide, while the ball on the opposite side may even lift off the ground (Figure \ref{fig:stack_individual_evolution}).